exkcd/CS212/ch06/assignment.md

 4. view a specific task
 5. view the entire list of tasks
 6. view the next task using an iterator

+**Lab 8:** This lab utilizes linked lists as a way to organise flight schedules in a dystopian type airport setting.
+It should organize flights based off of a status either *scheduled* or *queued*, and also removes flights that have other problems with it.
+This LinkedList also takes into account a "president" and the ability to jump a queue using a LinkedList.
+CSV Files and scanners are also used.